slm-bj/english-corner/cooking_style.md

 A: What's the doctrine you follow when cooking?

 B: Balanced nutrition is the key point of healthy diet.
 There are vegetables, meat, milk, bread, egg in my breakfast.
 I prefer origin tastes of food to highly cooked ones.
-Vegetables are plain sauted with only vegetable oil and a little salt.
+Vegetables are plain sauteed with only vegetable oil and a little salt.

 A: What's your style of food?

 B: Potato, hot pepper, mushroom, noodles, egg, water melon, strawberry.
 Any thing soft and juicy.
-Artificial sweetener is eveil, Last but not least, apple is your friend.
-Do you heard the song "An apple a day" by Aqua?
+Artificial sweetener is evil, Last but not least, apple is your friend.
+Have you heard the song "An apple a day" by Aqua?

 A: No. Why an apple a day?

-B: An english phrase.
+B: An English phrase.
 But actually "an apple a day won't keep the doctor away", as the song said.
 To a coder, the equivalent is "no silver bullet".

 A: Do you like junk food or fast food?